eiri/fake-tele/README.md

 ## Description and motivation

 This is an erlang app that creates a network of MQTT clients reporting randomly generated telemetry to a broker.
-The clients can randomly appear, quit, crash or re-join.

 The propose of the app is to simulate traffic for testing of a MQTT broker.